 I could hardly believe it, in my quest for something more dramatic, I nearly gave birth at home!
 My mother had remained hawked eyed on me, insisting on standing outside the door every time I went into the toilet.
 She did not want to take chances; there is no way I was going to give birth to her grandchild, in the loo.
 I thought her paranoia was comic.
 My mother is a funny person, and so was my labour.

-I walked up to the ATM; huge baby belly in front, and an equally bigger behind in the rear.
+I walked up to the ATM; huge baby belly in front, and a larger behind.
 As soon as the men ahead in the queue saw my clenching walk, arms akimbo, the bulging baby bump, tired eyes, and heard my intrepid breathing, they took quick retreating steps and let me cut the line.
-I do not know what they were most perturbed by; the wrath of a constipated, pregnant, woman, the possibility of me going into labour right there and then, or perhaps it is the sight of a pregnant waddling woman that brings out chivalry, even in the most macho of men?
+I do not know what they were most perturbed by; the wrath of a constipated, pregnant, woman, the possibility of me going into labour right there and then, or perhaps it is the sight of a pregnant waddling woman that brings out honor, even in the most macho of men?

 It is time